Volunteer Fighting Corps: Strength

 Some 28 million men and women were considered "combat capable" by the end of June 1945, yet only about 2 million of them had been recruited by the time the war ended, and most of them did not experience combat due to Japan's surrender before the Allied invasion of the Japanese home islands.
 The Battle of Okinawa took place before the formation of Volunteer Fighting Corps.
 At this stage of the war, the lack of modern weaponry and ammunition meant that most were armed with swords or even bamboo spears.

 Within Japan proper, the Volunteer Fighting Corps were never used in combat, except in South Sakhalin (the Battle of Okinawa occurred before its formal inception, with local Boeitai home guard conscripts forming part of the defences there).
 Similar units organized in Japanese territories outside of the Home Islands were used in battle.
 The units in Korea, Kwangtung, and Manchukuo sustained heavy casualties in combat against the Soviet Union during the Soviet invasion of Manchuria during the last days of World War II.

 The Kokumin Giyūtai was abolished by order of the American occupation forces after the surrender of Japan.

 Equipment

-The Kokumin Giyu Sentōtai units were theoretically armed with weapons including:
+Volunteer Fighting Corps units were theoretically armed with weapons including: